Online Classroom Management Strategies That Support Engagement and Structure

 Principle #2: Make Thinking Visible

-In online environments, the teacher cannot rely on body language to gauge understanding.
+In online classroom management strategies, the teacher cannot rely on body language to gauge understanding.

 Instead, teachers must design opportunities for students to show their thinking frequently.